M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: M2HRI Framework

 \section{M2HRI Framework}

 M2HRI is a co-located multimodal multi-agent human–robot interaction framework (Figure \ref{fig:m2hri}) that enables natural, coordinated interaction between a human user and a team of robot agents.
-Built on large language models (LLMs) and vision-language models (VLMs), the framework is designed around two complementary goals: preserving the individuality of each agent through personality and long-term memory, while ensuring coherent group behavior.
-The following subsections describe the agent architecture, coordination mechanism and system implementation in detail.
+Built on large language models (LLMs) and vision-language models (VLMs), the framework is designed around two complementary goals: maintaining the individuality of each agent through personality and long-term memory, and coordinating the participation of these non-interchangeable agents to produce coherent group behavior.
+The following subsections describe the agent architecture, contextualized coordination mechanism, and system implementation.